oracle-livelabs/common/building-blocks/tasks/adb/provision-body.md

 6. Configure the database:

     - **Always Free** - If your Cloud Account is an Always Free account, you can select this option to create an always free autonomous database.
-An always free database comes with 1 OCPU and 20 GB of storage.
+An always free database comes with at least 2 ECPUs and 20 GB of storage.
 For this lab, we recommend you leave Always Free unchecked.
     - **Choose database version** - Select **19c** as the database version.
-    - **OCPU count** - Number of OCPUs for your service.
+    - **ECPU count** - Number of ECPUs for your service.
 For this lab, specify **[](var:db_ocpu)**.
-If you choose an Always Free database, it comes with 1 OCPU.
+If you choose an Always Free database, it comes with at least 2 ECPUs.
     - **Storage (TB)** - Select your storage capacity in terabytes.
 For this lab, specify **[](var:db_storage)** of storage.
 Or, if you choose an Always Free database, it comes with 20 GB of storage.
-    - **OCPU auto Scaling** - For this lab, keep auto scaling enabled, to enable the system to automatically use up to three times more OCPU and IO resources to meet workload demand.
+    - **ECPU auto Scaling** - For this lab, keep auto scaling enabled, to enable the system to automatically use up to three times more ECPU and IO resources to meet workload demand.
     - **Storage auto scaling** - For this lab, there is no need to enable storage auto scaling, which would allow the system to expand up to three times the reserved storage.

     > **Note:** You cannot scale up/down an Always Free autonomous database.